opencloud-community/ot-setup/README.md

 KC_CLIENT_SECRET=ooleic2aewai5chiC9jae6iu

 # If janus is running in docker host mode it needs a local host interface for rabbitmq to connect.
-# Use only a SINGE line and uncomment it:
+# Use only a SINGLE line and uncomment it:
 # !!!
 DO NOT CHOOSE YOUR PUBLIC IP ADDRESS!!!
 # RABBITMQ_HOST=20.30.40.50
 # RABBITMQ_HOST=10.0.1.2